 The addictions counseling practicum focuses on screening and assessment of clients, intervention, and referral, while the advanced clinical internship broadens a student’s experience in a clinical setting.
 Special admission is required to pursue this concentration.
 Applicants must have candidacy in the addictions studies master’s program, hold a GPA of at least 3.5, and have earned a "C+" or better in all core courses.

-Governors State University is accredited by the Higher Learning Commission (HLC).
+Governors State University is regionally accredited by the Higher Learning Commission (HLC).
 The master of health science in addictions studies program is accredited by the Illinois Alcohol and Other Drug Abuse Professional Certification Association, Inc. (IAODAPCA).

 5. Hazelden Betty Ford Graduate School of Addiction Studies